Mattis: Military already moving equipment to southern border

-Mattis told reporters traveling with him that details of the deployment are still being worked out but he should have them Sunday night.
+Mattis told reporters traveling with him Sunday that details of the deployment are still being worked out but he should have them Sunday night.
 They will include exactly how many forces are needed.
+It was unclear when the details will be made public.

 The additional troops will provide logistical and other support to the Border Patrol, and will bolster the efforts of the approximately 2,000 National Guard forces already there.
 The new forces are expected to provide logistical assistance such as air support and equipment, including vehicles and tents.